ESU Dual Enrollment is designed for high school juniors or seniors who wish to take one or two courses at East Stroudsburg University.

 To qualify for dual enrollment, a student must:

-• Submit an online dual enrollment application
+• Submit an online dual enrollment application.

 • Note: eligibility is determined on a semester-by-semester basis.
-A new application/agreement must be submitted by the deadline every semester the student wishes to participate in dual enrollment.
+A new application/agreement must be submitted by the deadline every semester that the student wishes to participate in dual enrollment.

 • Satisfy any course prerequisites, prior to registration.

-• Check with your school counselor to see if the college course can be counted towards high school graduation credit requirements
+• Check with your school counselor to see if the college course can be counted towards high school graduation credit requirements.

 • All applicants must request and receive an approval from Parents/Guardian and Guidance Counselor or School Principal.
 You will need an email address for your parent or guardian and high school official in order to submit the approval requests electronically.